karthickp432001/devops-project/README.md

-# Nodejs applicaition deployment with mysql using docker-compose and k8s minikube.
+# Node applicaition deployment with mysql using docker-compose and k8s minikube.
   ## Application description
 - Simple todo-list web application using mysql to store tasks in mysql backend.
 - front technology is based on javascript, css, html using nodejs as runtime.